aixnr/alpine-mediawiki/README.md

 5. I changed from downloading `*.tar.gz` to `git clone`.
 Fine grain control is always better.
 6. The VisualEditor extension isn't packaged by default.
 If you look into the `Dockerfiles/Dockerfile-mwiki`, you see there I `git clone` it.
 7. When specifying ENV, please don't include whitespace.
 For example, `PARSOID_USER=parsoid` instead of `PARSOID_USER = parsoid`.
+8. As mentioned above, the Parsoid's `config.yaml` is hardcoded.
+Proceed with caution.

 ### TODO